ballerina-platform/ballerina-dev-website/learn/installing-ballerina.md

 [Download the package file](/downloads) and double-click on it to launch the installer.
 The installer guides you through the installation process and installs the Ballerina distribution in the `/Library/Ballerina` directory.

 > **Info:** Alternatively, you can execute the command below to install Ballerina in macOS using Homebrew.
-Homebrew installs the Ballerina distribution in the `\usr\local\Cellar\ballerina` directory.
+Homebrew installs the Ballerina distribution in the `/usr/local/Cellar/ballerina/<BALLERINA-VERSION>/libexec` directory.

     ```
     brew install ballerina